BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 <img src="/assets/img/Jared.jpg" height="350" alt="Jared White" />
 #### Jared White

-Jared is currently in the Junior year of his Bachelor's Degree in Computer Science at Boise State University.
-He has worked on the Parflow project under Michael Burke.
+Jared is currently in the Senior year of his Bachelor's Degree in Computer Science at Boise State University.
+He has worked on the Parflow project under Michael Burke, and the Lidar Data Processing Project.
+During the summer he interned at Microsoft under the server performance team, where he built a hypervisor micro-benchmark framework and suite.

 * * *